 Soil condition: Acidic, alkaline, loamy, sandy, well-drained, wet and clay soils.

 The great Bur Oak is a mammoth in the oak family.
 While it isn’t the largest variety of oak, to say it is less than colossal would be an understatement.
 Officially named the Quercus Marroarpa, this deciduous tree typically reaches heights of 98 ft, and in rare cases 160 ft.
 That is the same as a 9 story building!
-Trust us, you would not want to fall from a treehouse tucked up in one of these bad boys.
+Trust us, you would not want to fall from a treehouse tucked up in one of these beautiful long lived native Texas tree.